dooygoy/nixos-zoo/README.md

 # NixOS-zoo

-This repo is a work in process, containing configuration files for my personal machine with NixOS unstable on encrypted zfs.
-But more, it will also contain educational NixOS/Nix* ecosystem recipes, documented workflows and notes in form of learning snippets.
-Hopefully this will evolve into *packaging* nixpkgs tutorials,interacting with Hydra/NixOps and playing with *nix* expression language.
+This repo is a work in process, containing configuration files for my personal machine with NixOS unstable on encrypted zfs, educationally inspired NixOS/Nix* recipes, documenting workflows.
+Basically exploring nix.

 ## Contents